RenderKit/ospray/doc/api.md

                                                    vertex array(s)) that form cells

   bool                indexPrefixed          false indicates that the `index` array is
+                                                   compatible to legacy vtkCellArray,
-                                                   compatible to VTK, where the indices of each cell are prefixed with the number of vertices
+                                                   where the indices of each cell are prefixed with the number of vertices

   uint32[] / uint64[] cell.index                   [data] array of locations (into the
                                                    index array), specifying the first index